CMcDonald-1/CMcDonald-1.github.io/_pages/about.md

 # Upcoming News

-* I will be graduating in May 2024 and will be on the academic job market for positions beginning September 2024.
+* I will be graduating in May 2025 and will be on the academic job market for positions beginning September 2024.
 I am interested in post doc positions involving research in statistical learning theory, sampling methods, diffusion models, and Bayesian statistics.
+* I recently presented my latest research at the 2024 International Symposium on Information Theory in Athens Greece which can be found [here](https://arxiv.org/abs/2407.18802).